After years of goody-goody TV, grey characters are my unfulfilled need

 Yeah, that’s how it was.

+Now, cinematically, one understands, you look at the first weekend as the makeor-break.
+Television, on the other hand, has gone the other way; you yourself have had single shows running for a decade.
+How does someone who is into both TV and movies handle such contradictory audience behaviours simultaneously?
 See,TV is about audiences getting attached, you don’t bank on stars,you only bank on characters, and characters take time to build up.The two mediums are as different from each other as it can get.
 In television, you work on a story, you are not expecting to make the first episode a hit; in fact, you get scared if you get high ratings for the first episode — because then you have to maintain those ratings.
 You need to make the characters grow.The process of television is appointment viewing, we bring the audience back every day, but in films it’s not like that.

 In cinema, the dynamics of the business is such that you need to exploit your film in the first two weeks.
 The basic of TV is that I’m coming to your home, you don’t have to pay money to see me.
 But in films, I need your 200 rupees, I need three hours of your time, and I need you to spend for your whole family.

-and the creator.
+In a movie, the talent of the maker is to make the film; the talent of the producer is to actually excite the viewer for the film.
+In TV, I’m the producer and the creator.
 I don’t care if aapko 10 minutes pasand nahi aae, aap ek aur baar check kar hi lenge, phir aapko pasand aaega, phir mein aapko story ka ek high point doongi, uss story se aap thoda phir attach ho jaoge, phir kuch hafte baad aapko aur kuch aisa milega.

 You have obviously mastered the television viewer and his psyche, but to what degree does that hold true for cinema?
 I’m a newbie in films, a new producer who came two years ago, struck it a bit lucky with some films that I made because I was a little daring.
 I had done so much of television that, to venture out, I was willing to do anything different.
 I wanted to explore the other side of my creativity, so I did that, and it did work.
 Also, there’s no pressure on me.
 I’m not looking at the Khans, I’m not yet a Yash Raj.
 So I don’t have that pressure, I just make my movies.